-For example, if all your nodes belong to the group "compute" then you could add setupntp to the group definition by running the following command.
+For example, if all your nodes belong to the group "compute", see Error: Reference source not found, then you could add setupntp to the group definition by running the following command.

 chdef -p -t group -o compute postscripts=setupntp

 3.6.
 Setup the Services and Definition